How Will We Know When She Is Dead?

 She was terrified that she was running out of time and she had so much to say.
 She wanted a retrospective look at our shared childhood, our estranged parents, the toxicity of the home(s) in which we were raised, and who we became as we became college students, lovers, wives, and mothers.
 She wanted to understand how she and I sheltered each other from the wild storms of our family.

 As she wrote, terrified and maniacal in her illness, I wrote nothing.

 Ten years later, in 2014, the cancer roared back, like a train that lost its brakes.
 And this time I was the one terrified that we would run out of time to figure it all out together.
 I had the overwhelming compulsion to write our story, my story.
 No one else knew the truth of our childhood experience, and I wanted to share it with her, to validate her truths, and speak my own.
 I wanted her to acknowledge how different our experiences were, and how much they were also the same.

-This book is a composite of our stories, my sister's written in 2002-3 and mine in 2014-2020.
-She writes in her style and I sought my own voice.
-She wrote a lot more words.
-I wrote with a different tone.
 When she died in 2016, our work was not yet finished.
-How Will We Know When She Is Dead? is the interwoven story of two sisters who helped each other survive.
+How Will We Know When She Is Dead? is my story of two sisters who helped each other survive.

 Memory is funny that way.
 You can trust it to some degree but also accept that it's reshaped over time.
 There is no absolute reality.
 The reality is the totality of what she and I believed together.
 What never changed or varied is the solid constancy of the love that bound us.